derpferpmerp/ProgrammingWorksheets/index.md

 # A is now equal to 4 + 1, or 5
 ```

-3. What is the return type of a user input?
+3. What is the return type of a user input?<br>
 ```py
 # The Return Type is going to be a string.
 # We Can verify By Doing This: